google/codeworld/web/help/GuideUnit1.md

     This message tells you that you defined the same word in two different ways.
 Sometimes this happens in human languages and we call them homonyms -- for example, "duck" could mean an animal or it could mean dodging a flying object!
-Your computer can't deal with this though, each variable can only be defined once.
+Your computer can't deal with this because each variable can only be defined once.

     Take a look at this program